validator-labs/validator-plugin-aws/README.md

 See the [samples](https://github.com/spectrocloud-labs/validator-plugin-aws/tree/main/config/samples) directory for example `AwsValidator` configurations.

+## Authn & Authz
+Authentication details for the AWS validator controller are provided within each `AwsValidator` custom resource.
+AWS authentication can be configured either implicitly or explicitly.
+All supported options are detailed below:
+* Implicit (`AwsValidator.auth.implicit == true`)
+  * Node instance IAM role
+  * IMDSv2
+* Explicit (`AwsValidator.auth.implicit == false && AwsValidator.auth.secretName != ""`)
+  * Environment variables
+  * Environment variables + role assumption via AWS STS

+> [!NOTE]
+> See [values.yaml](https://github.com/spectrocloud-labs/validator-plugin-aws/tree/main/chart/validator-plugin-aws/values.yaml) for additional configuration details for each authentication option.

+### Minimal IAM permission policies by validation type
+For validation to succeed, certain AWS-managed permission policies must be attached to the principal used and/or assumed by the AWS validator controller.
+The minimal required IAM policies, broken out by validation category, are as follows:
+* IAM
+  * `IAMReadOnlyAccess`
+* Service Quotas
+  * `ServiceQuotasReadOnlyAccess`
+* Tags
+  * `AmazonVPCReadOnlyAccess`

+> [!NOTE]
+> Validation *can* be successful with custom IAM policies that are even more restrictive than the AWS managed policies listed above, but these will vary on a case-by-case basis and hence are undocumented for the sake of maintainability.

 ## Supported Service Quotas by AWS Service
 EC2:
 - EC2-VPC Elastic IPs